So you have decided to start a website. That is awesome!

 Namecheap is Easy to Use

-Next you will need to get hosting check out my post on finding the perfect web host and my top pick for hosting.
+That’s it that is all you have to do to choose a domain name.
+Once you have paid for it you will need to get web hosting.
+Check out my post on finding the perfect web host and my top pick for hosting.

 Leave a Reply